PagerDuty-Samples/pagerduty-app-event-transformer-sample/README.md

 **Which events would you like to trigger this webhook?**
 For now, select "Send me everything".
 You can refine this later, if you'd like.

 Keep all other default values and select Add Webhook.
+Check out the reference for GitHub's [Issues](https://developer.github.com/webhooks/event-payloads/#issues) event payload to get an idea of how GitHub's webhooks are structured.

 # Event Transformer Code
 Now, the fun part!
 Let's edit the transformer code.
 For your Transformer to process GitHub webhooks copy the cody in [transformer.js](transformer.js) and hit the Save button on that page.
 This creates (or updates) an AWS Lambda that may need a minute to spin up.
 So, please give your Transformer a few minutes before firing test webhooks at it.